 Which editing software to use for editing mobile videos

-If you already have a computer and are only limited to create videos because of the lack of a camera, you can still transfer your footage from your mobile camera to your computer and then use your existing video editing software on your computer.
+Suppose you already have a computer and are only limited to create videos because of the lack of a camera.
+In that case, you can still transfer your footage from your mobile camera to your computer and then use your existing video editing software on your computer.

 I use AirDroid to drop the video footage recorded from my Android mobile to my laptop.
-This is a pretty nice wireless solution that works nicely.
+This is a pretty excellent wireless solution that works nicely.

 The wired and no fuss solution would be to have an external SSD.
-The benefit is that it can be connected directly to a smartphone that has got a USB Type C (which mostly all the smartphones do in 2020).
+The benefit is that it can be connected directly to a smartphone with a USB Type C (mostly all the smartphones did in 2020).

 You can move all your footage to the SSD and then connect it to your computer and edit those videos without having to move them to your computer.